 - The Project proponents will require construction contractors to provide daily construction activity monitoring data for all construction activities associated with the Project to estimate actual construction emissions, including the effect of equipment emissions reduction measures.
-The Project proponents will submit the daily construction activity monitoring data and an estimate of actual daily construction emissions to the lead agency and BAAQMD for review by the 15th day of each month for the prior construction month.
-The lead agency will examine the construction and operational activity monitoring to ensure it is representative, and BAAQMD will examine the emissions estimate to ensure it is calculated properly. - After acceptance of the emissions estimates by BAAQMD for the prior month, the Project proponents will submit mitigation fees to BAAQMD to fund offsets for the portion of daily emissions that exceed the maximum daily NO_X threshold.
+The Project proponents will submit the daily construction activity monitoring data and an estimate of actual daily construction emissions to the lead agency and BAAQMD (or other governmental entity) for review by the 15th day of each month for the prior construction month.
+The lead agency will examine the construction and operational activity monitoring to ensure it is representative, and BAAQMD (or other government entity) will examine the emissions estimate to ensure it is calculated properly. - After acceptance of the emissions estimates by BAAQMD (or other governmental entity) for the prior month, the Project proponents will submit mitigation fees to BAAQMD (or other governmental entity) to fund offsets for the portion of daily emissions that exceed the maximum daily NO_x threshold.
 The mitigation fees will be based on the mitigation contract with BAAQMD (see discussion below) but will not exceed the emissions-reduction Project cost-effectiveness limit set for the Carl Moyer Program for the year in which mitigation fees are paid.
-The current Carl Moyer Program cost-effectiveness limit is \$30,000 per weighted ton of criteria pollutants (NO_X + ROG + [20PM]).
-An administrative fee of 5% will be paid by the Project proponents to BAAQMD to implement the program. - The mitigation fees will be used by BAAQMD to fund projects that are eligible for funding under the Carl Moyer Program guidelines or other BAAQMD emissions-reduction incentive programs that meet the Carl Moyer Program cost-effectiveness threshold and are real, surplus, quantifiable, and enforceable. - The Project proponents will enter into a mitigation contract with BAAQMD for the emissions-reduction incentive program.
-The mitigation contract will include the following: - o Identification of appropriate offsite mitigation fees required for the Project. - Timing for submission of mitigation fees. - o Processing of mitigation fees paid by the Project proponents. - o Verification of emissions estimates submitted by the Project proponents. - Verification that offsite fees are applied to appropriate mitigation programs within the SFBAAB.
+The current Carl Moyer Program cost-effectiveness limit is \$30,000 per weighted ton of criteria pollutants (NO_x + ROG + [20PM]).
+An administrative fee of 5% will be paid by the Project proponents to BAAQMD (or other governmental entity) to implement the program. - The mitigation fees will be used by BAAQMD (or other governmental entity) to fund projects that are eligible for funding under the Carl Moyer Program guidelines or other BAAQMD (or other governmental entity) emissions-reduction incentive programs that meet the Carl Moyer Program cost-effectiveness threshold and are real, surplus, quantifiable, and enforceable. - The Project proponents will enter into a mitigation contract with BAAQMD (or other governmental entity) for the emissions-reduction incentive program.
+The mitigation contract will include the following: - Identification of appropriate offsite mitigation fees required for the Project. - Timing for submission of mitigation fees. - Processing of mitigation fees paid by the Project proponents. - \circ Verification of emissions estimates submitted by the Project proponents. - Verification that offsite fees are applied to appropriate mitigation programs within the SFBAAB.

-The mitigation fees will be submitted within 4 weeks of BAAQMD acceptance of an emissions estimate provided by the Project proponents showing that the maximum daily NO_X threshold was exceeded (when measured on a daily basis).
+The mitigation fees will be submitted within 4 weeks of BAAQMD (or other governmental entity) acceptance of an emissions estimate provided by the Project proponents showing that the maximum daily NO_x threshold was exceeded (when measured on a daily basis).